 It gets silly fast.
 And it gets sillier if I’m all existential about why ethnicity even matters in the first place.
 Or if I ask how much time exactly does it take to become a citizen and be considered part of a culture.
 And what is the meaning of life, anyway?

 But this JRPG meaning can work well by itself because Japan as a country is a very special case study.
-It has arguably the oldest lineage of civilization of any nation on earth, and it’s widely stated how 98.5% of its populace is of Japanese ethnicity.
+It has probably the oldest lineage of civilization of any nation on earth, and it’s widely stated how 98.5% of its populace is of Japanese ethnicity.
 That’s pretty unique.

 The significance of the ‘J’ in JRPG is that it identifies a genre for those who find Japan’s cultural exports fascinating.
 And who also like RPGs.